Aminah09/OSL-Codes/README.md

 # OSL-Codes
-SPPU Third Year IT Object Oriented Programming Lab Assignments
+SPPU Third Year IT Operating System Lab Assignments

 ## List of Assignments
 ### Assignment No. 1 : <br>